Baraff24/ecommerce-backend/README.md

 | CORS allow all                     |  ❌ No (default=localhost)  |
 | Allow all hosts                    |  ❌ No (default=localhost)  |

+There is google oauth2 authentication already implemented with django-allauth.
+You have to create a google oauth2 app and add the credentials to the admin page.

+There is also a stripe payment system already implemented.
+You have to create a stripe account and add the credentials to the .env file.

 ### Required environment variables

 - ✅ Required